Here are some strategies to be used with respect to cyber bullying:

 - Educating children from a young age: students need to be educated about cyber bullying as soon as they are expected to use technology.
 Math is sometimes taught to students through online programs and they have their own profiles and password and are taught how to keep these safe.
 Apart from educating students, parents need to be educated as well.
 People assume cyber bullying doesn’t affect children till they reach secondary school however this isn’t true.
 Parents should be informed about all areas where cyber bullying can take place

 - Don’t forget about bystanders: bullying tends to affect others as well and causes in them reactions which further affects the victim.
-Bystanders should be made to empathize to understand their role when bullying occurs and that their reaction too is something which can have an impact.
+Bystanders should be made to empathize to understand their role when bullying occurs and that their reaction also is something which can have an impact.
 This is something the curriculum of the school should cover

 - Holding circle time sessions: when girls have issues with friendship amongst them, it needs to be dealt with cautiously, slowly and thoughtfully so that the changes can be long lasting.
 One way of doing so is through circle time in which once the initial conflict has been worked out, the group needs to be worked with on a continuous basis for a long period of time, keeping sessions on a weekly basis to make sure that the relationship gets stronger and outcomes are positive